Forwardspace/SGE/docs/source/usage/qsg.rst

 It also enables the FPS camera to allow the player to move.

 This demonstrates a very simple SGE program.
-If you want more details, carry on reading.

 Details
 -------